uliska/scheme-book/scheme/data-types/symbols.md

 reference](https://www.gnu.org/software/guile/docs/docs-1.8/guile-ref/Symbols.html#Symbols)
-states that *“Symbols in Scheme are widely used in three ways: as items of discrete data, as lookup keys for alists and hash tables, and to denote variable references.”* This sounds pretty complicated, but we hope to make that become clear soon.
+states that *“Symbols in Scheme are widely used in three ways: as items of discrete data, as lookup keys for alists and hash tables, and to denote variable references.”* This sounds pretty complicated, but I hope to make that become clear soon.

 On a first level you can see symbols as “names for something”.